LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/003-ingest-spreadsheet-files-from-g-drive.md

 - Submit your changes by referring to the [Committing changes][committing-changes] section of the **Using Github** guide.
   - The Data Platform team needs to approve any changes to the code, so your change won't happen automatically.
+  - Once your code has been approved and deployed, your sheet will be available in your respective department's raw zone area (S3 and Athena - Glue Catalog Database) by 8am the following morning.

 [aws_cron_expressions]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions
 [github_signup]: https://github.com/signup